sanjoydesk/cygniteframework/README.md

 History -
 =======
 Hi I am Sanjoy Dey.
 I love to create web applications.
-After enjoying couple of MVC frameworks and nearly 1 years of gained knowledge by creating small mvc with registry pattern, I started creating cygnite framework by DEC 2012.
-Cygnite Framework which will give you creative experiance with expressive performance and user friendly architechture to reduce your development time and implementations.
+After enjoying couple of MVC frameworks and nearly 1 years of gained knowledge by creating small mvc, I started creating cygnite framework by DEC 2012.
+Cygnite Framework which will give you creative experiance with expressive performance and user friendly architechture to reduce your development time.

-Cygnite is now development stage (Alpha 1.0) and contributing in cygnite development would be much appreciated.
+Cygnite is now development stage (Alpha 1.0) and contributing in cygnite development would be much more appreciated.

 You can also find me on - http://www.appsntech.com